ThatAsherGuy/ATB/README.md

 # Asher's Toolbox

 Asher's Toolbox (ATB) is a Blender add-on that re-shuffles and re-wraps existing Blender features, aiming to speed up common tasks without enforcing a particular workflow or overloading the user's keymap.
+There are a bunch of nifty (and niche) operators buried in here, but they aren't all enabled by default.
+The core features are described below.

 ## Main Interfaces